 21. CityROCK — If you’re looking for a classic Colorado Springs activity, look no further.
 Head to CityROCK to test your limits, climb with locals, and reward yourself with a beer at the attached bar, The Ute & Yeti.

-22. Ivywild School — What was once a bustling public elementary school is now a mecca for incredible food and drink.
+22. Ivywild School — What was once a bustling public elementary school is now a foodie mecca.
 Ivywild is one of Colorado Springs’ trendiest spots to grab a beer, cocktail, pastry, or incredible cup of craft coffee.
-Next time you’re there, check out Bristol Brewery & Pub, Principal’s Office, Axe and the Oak, and Yobel Market.
+There are multiple food and drink concepts operating out of the same space, so there is plenty to choose from!

-23. Cheer on a local sports team — Love a good ball game?
-Grab a beer and a hot dog for a night of cheering with other local, spirited fans of the Colorado Springs Switchback FC.
+23. Weidner Field — Love a good ball game?
+Head downtown and grab a beer and a hot dog for a night of cheering with other local, spirited fans of the Colorado Springs Switchback FC.
 Weidner Field also hosts a myriad of events throughout the year including concerts and festivals.

 24. Lincoln Center — Like Ivywild, the Lincoln Center is also a former elementary school turned small business collective.
 The Lincoln Center is located in the Old North End in a quaint residential neighborhood.
-It is home to local favorites like Lincoln St. Barbers, Building Three Coffee, Nightingale Bakery, Cafe Red Point, Smørbrød, and more.
+It is home to local favorites like Lincoln St. Barbers, Building Three Coffee, Nightingale Bakery, Cafe Red Point, and more.

 25. Ent Center for the Arts — The Ent Center for the Arts has been gracing Colorado Springs with unique displays of visual art, dance, theatre, live music and more since its opening on the UCCS campus in 2018.
 There are multiple spaces within this sprawling venue that feature a variety of expressions of art.